tristan-ka/IBOAT_RL/README.md

 a classical wing to push the boat forward.
 If the angle of attack of the wind coming on the wingsail is too great, the flow around the wing detaches leading to a **marked decrease of the boat's speed**.

 Hysteresis such as stall are hard to model.
-We therefore proposes an **end-to-end controller** which learns the stall behavior and builds a policy that avoids it.
+We therefore propose an **end-to-end controller** which learns the stall behavior and builds a policy that avoids it.
 Learning is performed on a simplified transition model representing the stochastic environment and the dynamic of the boat.

 Learning is performed on two types of simulators.
 A **proof of concept** is first carried out on a simplified simulator of the boat coded in Python.
 The second phase of the project consist of trying to control a **more realisitic**  model of the boat.
 For this purpose we use a dynamic library which is derived using the Code Generation tools in Simulink.
 The executable C are then feeded to Python using the "ctypes" library.